robertkottelin/optimol/frontend/public/about-us.md

 ## Mission

-Our organization is dedicated to the development and implementation of high-fidelity molecular simulation systems that provide quantitative, predictive insights into molecular behavior.
-By constructing precise computational models at quantum and classical scales, we enable the extraction of actionable data that demonstrably accelerates drug development pipelines while simultaneously improving pre-clinical prediction accuracy by 37-52%.
+We create powerful molecular simulation technology that predicts how molecules behave with remarkable accuracy on the lowest level possible.
+By building precise computer models at both quantum and classical levels, we generate valuable insights that have real-world impact: speeding up drug development while making pre-clinical predictions more reliable.
+Our work helps pharmaceutical companies bring better medicines to patients faster.

+We believe in simulations as a transformative tool that can revolutionize the pharmaceutical industry.
+By combining quantum mechanics, molecular mechanics, and statistical mechanics, we provide a comprehensive view of molecular interactions that is both accurate and predictive.
+Our technology is a game-changer that will help pharmaceutical companies reduce development timelines, increase prediction accuracy, optimize resources, and improve clinical trial success rates.

 ## Technical Approach